Yoomiy/skills-github-pages/index.md

 # Hey there! 👋

 I'm Yossi, a self-taught coder having fun building stuff.
-This little website is a side project I whipped up using GitHub Pages, inspired by התלתל's tweet (https://x.com/taltimes2/status/1875879963393413514?mx=2).
+This little website is a side project I whipped up using GitHub Pages, inspired by [התלתל's tweet](https://x.com/taltimes2/status/1875879963393413514?mx=2).
 I'm really into learning new tech and exploring the world of development.

 # What I'm Up To